tkishel/pe_tune/README.md

 ##### `--common`

-Extract common settings from node-specific settings.
+Extract common settings from node-specific settings when outputting optimized settings.

-A common setting is one with a value that is identical on multiple nodes.
+A common setting is one with a value that is identical on multiple hosts.
-This option extracts and outputs common settings separately from node-specific settings, potentially reducing the number of node-specific settings.
+This option extracts and outputs common settings separately from node-specific settings, for use in `common.yaml`.

 ##### `--compare`

-Output a comparison of currently-defined and optimized settings, and exit.
+Output a comparison of currently-defined and optimized settings.

 ##### `--current`

-Output currently-defined settings, in JSON format, and exit.
+Output currently-defined settings, in JSON format.

 Settings may be defined either in the Classifier (the Console) or in Hiera, with Classifier settings taking precedence over Hiera settings.
-This option also identifies duplicate settings found in both the Classifier and Hiera.
+This option also identifies duplicate settings defined in both the Classifier and Hiera.
 Best practice is to define settings in Hiera (preferred) or the Classifier, but not both.

 ##### `--debug`